You hear about tuning in to your children, your partner, or your surroundings …

-They know you’re there for them, calm and patient when the bag of trash you asked them to take out is still sitting there.
+They know you’re there for them, calm and patient when the rest of life is… too much.

 Just like you’re OK with you own imperfections.

-And they see that your calm and patience comes from this DEEP well within you.
+And this calm and patience comes from this DEEP well within you.

 Kids love being around that.
 Men love being around that.

 We love being around that … And yet, while I was a loving wife and mother …

 I used to be stressed out, anxious, and easily upset.

 This was NOT a good look on me.

 On my tombstone my sons might have written: We loved her, but wish she would have taken a deep breath and a very long vacation.